wp-plugins/fetch-tweets/readme.txt

 == Frequently Asked Questions ==

 = Where can I get the API keys? =
-First you need to create an application to access the Twitter API here[https://dev.twitter.com/apps].
-And create *consumer key*, *consumer secret*, *access token*, and *access token secret*.
+First you need to create an application to access the Twitter API [here](https://dev.twitter.com/apps).
+Then create *consumer key*, *consumer secret*, *access token*, and *access token secret*.
 Without these, you won't be able to fetch tweets.

 = How can I create my own template file? =
 Edit the file named *show_tweets.php* in the *template* directory of the plugin.
 Create a directory named *fetch-tweets* under the current theme directory and put the modified file there.
 If you use, for instance, Twenty Twelve, place the file as follows: